timothychu99/CSE151A_Group_Project/README.md

 # Milestone 5

+# Final Report

 ## Introduction
 We chose to work with exercise data because exercise is important for human health.
 Many people who exercise utilize applications and trackers to track their movements and exercise progress.
 This helps them obtain metrics about the activities being performed.
 This is cool because using these trackers data, we can accurately reflect what movements the subject is performing.
 This allows people to compare their movement data with others, or help categorize their movements into different exercises.
 Having a good predictive model for this would allow more people to track the efficency of their movement and types of exercise performed.
 This allows them to accurately predict which movement they are performing and can possibly let them know if they are doing a movement incorrectly, which is important when learning how to do or practice different exercises.
+We used a publicly available dataset of the physical movements of participants performing various activities where the sensors are polling at 50 hertz for a total of over 1.2 million samples.
+Using machine learning techniques, we analyzed and identified what exercise is performed based on acceleration and rotational sensor data.
+We created a classification model on acceleration and gyroscope data to predict movement type.

 ## Methods

 ### Data Exploration
 First, we had to explore our data before we work with it.
+We used a publicly available dataset of the physical movements of participants performing various activities where the sensors are polling at 50 hertz for a total of over 1.2 million samples.
 Our exercise data is comprised by the following columns:

 Columns:
 1. Subject - The identifier for the subject performing the action in the data